 Explora can provide transportation from the San Juan area.
 Or, they can meet you mid-way to Utuado.

-There is also another company that does a similar trip further up on the Tanama river – EcoXplora.
+There are other companies that do similar trips further up and down on the Tanama river